 In my small Alabama hometown, a restaurant lives and dies by its chicken salad recipe.
 Heaven help the one that decides not to include the Southern staple on its menu.
 For the local "ladies who lunch" crowd, it is practically a food group, and it should not to be taken lightly.

-There are as many different ways to make chicken salad as there are cooks, but as for me, I seem to like them all.
+There are as many different ways to make chicken salad as there are cooks, but I seem to like them all.
 I don't know if I've ever made the same batch twice; I am always tinkering with ingredients to my liking.
-And while my favorite recipe always includes sliced almonds and grapes, I'm also quite fond of "Chinese" chicken salad—you know, the bastardized version found in American chain restaurants around the country.
+And while my favorite recipe always includes sliced almonds and grapes, I'm also quite fond of "Chinese" chicken salad — you know, the bastardized version found in American chain restaurants around the country.
 (How it gained that moniker I will never know).

-I've been craving something a little lighter after last month's heavy fare; my body needed a break from all the rich and hearty holiday foods I (over)consumed.
-This cashew chicken salad offers the perfect breath of fresh January air.
-Not only is it incredibly easy to make, it's bright tastes and colors tease of warmer weather.
+I've been craving something a little lighter recently; my body needed a break from all the rich and hearty foods I (over)consumed during the winter months.
+This cashew chicken salad offers the perfect breath of fresh air.
+Not only is it incredibly easy to make, but its bright tastes and colors tease of warmer weather.
 I love the paring of flavors, from the nuttiness of the sesame oil, the crunch of the cashews, and the sweetness of the mandarin oranges.
 And don't skip the fried noodles.
 (They add the ultimate finishing touch.)
-Wrap it up in a tortilla or serve it in a bowl—it's delicious either way!
+Wrap it up in a tortilla or serve it in a bowl — it's delicious either way!

 3 cups shredded cooked chicken